 3 To Receive Chairman’s Annual Report and Financial Report for 2020/2021

-This is for approval purposes only and has been made available and published on the Parish Council website for everyone to view
+This is for approval purposes only and has been made available and published on the Parish Council website for everyone to view.

 The Chairman thanked all community groups for their contribution to the online Annual Report for 2020-21.
 The Chairman gave a brief outline of the parish highlights.